Walk

 Recorded in the Domesday Book as ‘Fulebec’, the village takes its name from the Old English ‘ful’ and Old Scandinavian ‘bekkr’ – the combined word meaning ‘foul stream’!
 Fulbeck is tucked away from the main road connecting Lincoln and Grantham, and has a charm all of its own which is best appreciated on foot.
 There are some fine 18th century stone houses, and dominating the village is Fulbeck Hall, home of the Fane family from 1632 to 2000.
 Much altered after a fire in 1733, the Hall became the headquarters of the First Airborne Division in 1943.
 It was here that Operation Market Garden was planned that resulted in the famous battle at Arnhem in 1944.

 • 1Leave the car park and turn right along the main road.
 After approximately 30m turn right through a gap in a wall and follow the public footpath along the edge of the playing field.
-At the corner of the playing field go over a stile, and continue on in the same direction with the hedge now on your right.
+At the corner of the playing field go over a stile, turn right and continue on in the same direction with the hedge now on your right.

 • 2At the end of the field go through two gates, crossing a track which was once the Honington railway line, and then bear diagonally left across the field towards a telegraph pole and way marker post.